cchjimmy/BozoECS/README.md

 registerComponent<T extends object>(component: T): World;
 ```

-This internally adds an object pool for the input component and the component is added into an id map for identification.
+This internally adds an object pool for the input component and the component is added to an id map for identification.

 ```typescript
 addComponent<T extends object>(entity: entityT, component: T, values: Partial<T> = {}): T;